#1: What Is University?

 - An endless competition (what Thiel thinks university actually is): a place where great minds compete to become management consultants and investment bankers instead of changing the world as they had originally intended.

-To me, university is a time of your life during which you have the occasion to shape a tool (knowledge and experience) that will help you out in the future.
+To me, university is a period of your life during which you have the occasion to sharpen yourself by gaining knowledge and experience so that you can deliver value later.

 - Is university the only place to get knowledge and experience?
 Hell no.